 Animal Planet's new docuseries

-THE ZOO (Saturdays at 10 p.m.
-EST) is giving viewers a first-ever look at the day-to-day happenings behind the scenes at the zoo and the important work being done to conserve wildlife.
-After each episode, come back here for more inside information about the show.
-And plan a trip to see the Bronx Zoo, our animals, staff, and exhibits in person!
+THE ZOO (available for viewing on demand or on Animal Planet GO) gave viewers a first-ever look at the day-to-day happenings behind the scenes at the zoo and the important work being done to conserve wildlife.
+We've kept a running blog with more inside information about it.
+Plan a trip to see the Bronx Zoo, our animals, staff, and exhibits in person!

 Episode 5: Saturday, March 18

 What's even cuter than a little blue penguin?
 A little blue penguin chick.
 You got to see ours on this week's episode of THE ZOO.
-JP's doing great and on exhibit in the Aquatic Bird House, you can plan a trip to see her.
+JP's doing great and on exhibit in the Aquatic Bird House.
+You can plan a trip to see her.
 If you need any convincing, check out the video below of her cute and all grown up.